Infineon/mtb-example-btsdk-audio-watch/README.md

 1. Build and download the application to the AIROC&#8482; board.
 2. Open the ClientControl application
-     - [UART] Open the "WICED HCI" port for the device.(Default baud rate configured in the application is defined by the BSP HCI\_UART\_DEAULT\_BAUD #define, usually either 3M or 115200 depending on the board UART capabilities.)
+     - [UART] Open the "WICED HCI" port for the device.
+(Default baud rate configured in the application is defined by the BSP HCI\_UART\_DEAULT\_BAUD #define, usually either 3M or 115200 depending on the board UART capabilities.)
-     - [SPI] Open the "WICED PUART" port for the SPI master device (using 115200 baudrate and without flow control).
-Refer the instructions below for SPI setup (supported on 20719B2 only)
+     - [SPI] Open the "WICED PUART" port for the SPI master device (using 115200 baud rate and without flow control).
+Refer to the instructions below for SPI setup (supported on 20719B2 only)
 3. Use the ClientControl application to send various commands as mentioned below.
 4. Run the BTSpy program to view protocol and application traces.